 How to Get Slim and Trim

-I am here to set the record straight.
-To become slim and trim, the healthy way and no matter what our body type, we have to accept the process of change.
-We have to understand that it is going to take effort on our part to achieve this goal.
-Most importantly, we MUST set a goal.
-Goals allow us to track results, and if we don’t track results, it’s impossible to monitor change.
-Setting goals and keeping track will without a doubt set us up for success.
+To get slim and trim the healthy way, and no matter what your body type, you have to understand that it is going to take effort to achieve this goal.
+You must set goals.
+Goals allow us to track results, and if we don’t track results, it’s impossible to monitor our progress or lack thereof.
+Setting goals and keeping track of your restults will, without a doubt, set you up for success.
 This will show you where you are lacking and where you a succeeding, so you can modify what is and what isn't working.

 When replacing high-fat meals with healthy alternatives, be creative by designing your own recipes.
 Modify your favorite dishes to incorporate healthy food choices and cut back on portion sizes.
-Cutting back on the portions we consume will have a huge impact on how much weight we lose.
-Remember that the size of your fist indicates the size you should eat of each component on a plate (3-6oz lean protein, ½ cup whole grains and ½ cup vegetables).
+Cutting back on the portions will have a huge impact on how much weight you lose.
+Remember that the size of your fist indicates the size you should eat of each component on your plate: 3-6oz lean protein, ½ cup whole grains and ½ cup vegetables.

-Fiona Haynes (2004), a writer for About.com on Low Fat Cooking, advises to read labels and or ask your physician for information on healthy choices.
-She explains the importance of understanding what’s in the food we buy and to stay away from Trans fats.
+It is highly advised to start reading labels and to ask your physician for information on healthy food choices.
+It is important to understand what is in the food you buy and to stay away from Trans fats.
 Understanding the difference between partially or fully hydrogenated oils is essential to our health.
 Hydrogenated and partially hydrogenated can be used interchangeably.
 If the product claims fully hydrogenated oil is used, then it will be trans-fat free (even though it increases the amount of saturated fat), but partially hydrogenated oil will contain Trans fatty acids, or Trans fats.
 Saturated fats used to get the bad rap, but trans fats do twice the damage.
 Both are known to raise total cholesterol levels, but trans fats also deplete good cholestrol (HDL), which works to protect against heart disease.

-Keep a positive outlook, stay focused on a goal and, more importantly, do not give up.
+Keep a positive outlook, stay focused on a goal, and more importantly, do not give up.
 Temptation will be there.
 Work to fight against it.
-If is succumbs, don’t worry.
+If you succumb to it, don’t worry.
 Splurges are allowed, every once in a while.
-Get back to eating healthy and exercise as quickly as possible and be happy with what's already been accomplished – the know-how to become slim and trim.
+Get back to eating healthy and exercise as quickly as possible and be happy with what you have accomplished and for beginning a healthly way of life.